 - Critical thinking

-Ways to measure soft skills during the recruiting process:
+Ways to measure it during the recruiting process:

 - Using pre-employment testing to identify soft skills